 So let’s take a look at how to work through some of those problems.
 In my opinion, these are the three big ones, and once you have these covered, you’ll be able to handle anything else that comes up.
 Of course, you’ll probably have to KEEP working on these as your relationship progresses; there is no magic cure that makes them disappear.
 Just keep in mind: Your long-distance relationship is worth it.
-Once you learn how to deal with some of these common problems, it will be even more worth it.
+Once you learn how to deal with some of these common long distance relationship problems, it will be even more worth it.

 Becoming Consumed By Jealousy